If haemochromatosis is not diagnosed and treated early, the iron buildup in your body can cause serious problems.

-Cirrhosis also increases your risk of developing liver cancer.
+Cirrhosis also increases your risk of getting liver cancer.

-Surgery and medicine can help relieve symptoms of cirrhosis.
-But you will need a liver transplant to cure it completely.
+Surgery and medicine can help ease symptoms of cirrhosis.
+But a liver transplant is the only way to cure it.

 If the pancreas is damaged, it may not produce enough insulin.
-This can lead to an increase in the level of glucose in the blood.
+This can lead to an increase in the level of glucose in your blood.

 - needing to pee more often than usual, particularly at night